johnrobertmcc/johnrobertmcc/README.md

 ### Hi there 👋 I'm J.R.!

-I am a New York based software engineer with a love for React.js.
+I am a New York based software engineer with a love for all things JavaScript.

-I'm passionate about sustainability, animal enrichment, and clean code.
+I'm passionate about sustainability, animal enrichment, and clean, documented code.

-I'm skilled in React, Redux, Rails / Ruby, Javascript, node, Mongoose, SQL, MongoDB, CSS, HTML, and plenty more :)
+I'm skilled in React, Next, Vue, JavaScript, Node.js, Mongoose, SQL, MongoDB, CSS, HTML, Redux, Rails / Ruby, and plenty more.

 Find me here:
 * https://www.johnrobertmcc.com/